crymscom/srganalytics-ios/README.md

 github "SRGSSR/srganalytics-ios"
 ```

 Then run `carthage update --platform iOS` to update the dependencies.
-You will need to manually add one or several of the `.framework`s generated in the `Carthage/Build/iOS` folder to your projet, depending on your needs:
+You will need to manually add one or several of the `.framework`s generated in the `Carthage/Build/iOS` folder to your project, depending on your needs:

 * If you need analytics only, add the following frameworks to your project:
   * `ComScore`: comScore framework